paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 The facing direction, relative to the parent.

 #### bool enable
-Defaults to true so that the clone is enabled when it is taken from the pool or created.
+Defaults to true to enable  the clone when taken from the pool or created.

 #### bool poolOnDisable
 PoolOnDisable also defaults to true.
 Using `SetActive(false)` to disable a component causes it to return to the pool.
 To enable and disable and as part of game processing, set `poolOnDisable` to false.
 Use `Pool.Return(clone)` to release the GameObject to the pool for reuse.